JarTheHead/RectangleController/Flatbox/README.md

 # Flatbox
 These cases are modified versions of the Flatbox originally by [jfedor](https://github.com/jfedor2/flatbox).
-This project was originally inspired by SGF Devices's [Bridget](https://github.com/sgfdevices/Bridget) and uses their designed buttons and heatset insert design.
+This project was originally inspired by SGF Devices's [Bridget](https://github.com/sgfdevices/Bridget) and remixes their designed buttons and heatset insert design.

 ![Top](./Photos/Top.jpg)